kobejean/kobejean.github.io/_posts/2019-07-22-cross-entropy-loss.md

 \L(\theta | \D) = \P(\D | \theta)
 $$

-where $$\D$$ is our dataset and $$ \theta $$ is our model parameters.
+where $$\D$$ is our dataset (a set of pairs of input and target vectors $$\x$$ and $$\y$$) and $$ \theta $$ is our model parameters.

-Since we are usually assuming that our data is independent and identically distributed, the conditional probability can be rewritten as a join probability over each example:
+Since the dataset $$\D$$ has multiple datum, the conditional probability can be rewritten as a joint probability of per example probabilities.
+Note that we are assuming that our data is independent and identically distributed.
+This assumption allows us to compute the joint probability by simply multiplying the per example conditional probabilities:

 $$
 P(\D | \theta) \stackrel{i.i.d}{=} \prod_{(\x,\y) \in \D} P(\x, \y | \theta)